mojsony/api-descriptions/authorization/authorization-classifications.md

+---
+visibility: internal
+---

 > #Authorization API does not define any classifications at present